 In a classic repetition of historical clichés, invaders from the steppes of central Asia came to devastate the Buyids.
 The Seljuk Turks, who had recently accepted the Sunni version of Islam (although they retained many pre-Islamic features) swept across vast stretches of land, all the way from central Asia to Anatolia, and in 1055 CE, Tughril Beg - a son of Sultan Seljuk - took Baghdad; the Buyids were ousted from the capital, but the caliphs were simply passed from one puppeteer to the next.

-As the 11th century CE came to a close, the Seljuks appeared to be an unstoppable juggernaut, but by the dawn of the 12th century CE, they were no longer the strong and formidable force they had been.
-When European nobles first arrived in the Holy Land in 1196 CE, the Seljuks were fragmented and in no state to resist.
+As the 11th century CE progressed, the Seljuks appeared to be an unstoppable juggernaut, but when it drew nearer to a close, they were no longer the strong and formidable force they had been.
+When European nobles first arrived in the Holy Land in 1096 CE, the Seljuks were fragmented and in no state to resist.
 The Abbasids, though nominally the leaders of the Muslim ummah (community), were hapless spectators and the Seljuks simply stepped aside from the war.

 The sublime state of affairs in Egypt (Fatimids) and the Holy Land (Crusaders) was soon to be reversed by one man, Saladin, and one war banner, Jihad.
 Saladin (l.
 1137-1193 CE) was a Sunni revivalist leader; he rose to prominence in Egypt in 1169 CE, abolished the Fatimid dominance in 1171 CE, and brought the former Fatimid lands under Abbasid suzerainty.
 He revived the Muslim cause in the Holy Land and dedicated his entire life to Islamic holy war against the Crusaders and their allies.
 In 1187 CE, he scored a massive victory at the Battle of Hattin, where the bulk of the Latin force was vanquished.
 Even after his death, the Crusaders never regained their original strength, and eventually, they were forced to flee Acre, their last haven in the Holy Land, in 1291 CE by a new Egyptian Muslim force, the Mamluk Sultanate (1250-1517 CE).